voi-api/voi-api.github.io/maas-pro.md

 ## Endpoints not planned

-For clarity, here we list endpoints that are nost available.
-We have not planned to build them as of yet but will notify all our partners if we do.
+For clarity, here we list endpoints that are not available.
+We have not planned to build them yet but will notify all our partners if we do.

 - It's not possible to delete users in our system
 - Ask user to contact our customer support for the right to be forgotten.
 - We have not included lock and reserve in our API, since the feature is not widely used.
+- Payment methods are not available in the API, since we do not support payment methods in the partner app.
+- We do not have a way to provide a reason for absense of parking photo.
+- We do not provide callbacks or webhooks for any of the endpoints, all interactions are pull-based.